MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datatypes-string-operators.md

 ## Operators on strings

-The following abbreviations are used in the table below:
+The following abbreviations are used in this article:

  * RHS = right hand side of the expression
  * LHS = left hand side of the expression